adityaprabhu16/generative-ai-research/RAGFarmAgent/README.md

 # INDOOR SMART FARMING AGENT

-I'm developing the following agent for the recent Ottomator hackathon.
+I've developed the following agent through n8n for the recent Ottomator hackathon.

 ## Introduction:
 For this Hackathon, my goal is to demo a robust Farming RAG agent that acts as a smart assistant for your indoor farm, greenhouse, or any other growing asset.